Head Start Preschool

 • Provide outreach to families to determine what services they need.

 Head Start is a federally funded program for low-income children and children with disabilities, with an emphasis on cognitive, social, emotional, physical and mental development for the child.
-Community Coordinated Care for Children, Inc. (4C) is the approved non-federal entity that provides Head Start services for Osceola and Seminole counties.
+Community Coordinated Care for Children, Inc. (4C) is the approved non-federal entity that provides Head Start Preschool services for Osceola and Seminole counties.

 HEAD START FREQUENTLY ASKED QUESTIONS